WICG/background-sync/explainer.md

 Modern web applications often find themselves in need of the ability to synchronize data with the server.
 This need is exacerbated by new [offline capabilities](https://github.com/slightlyoff/ServiceWorker) that enable applications to run while disconnected entirely from the server.

 Consider the case of a news site.
-Wouldn't it be great if the latest articles loaded overnight while you slept so that they were already available when you got on the morning train with terrible connectivity?
-The web currently lacks the ability to provide this sort of functionality in a power-efficient way.
+Wouldn't it be great if the latest articles loaded overnight so that they were already available when you stepped on the morning train (which has terrible connectivity)?
+The web currently lacks the ability to provide this sort of functionality in a power-efficient or consistent way.
 Current approaches require an application (or tab) to be running and rely on slow, battery-intensive pings.
-Modern web sites need to synchronize data in the background, even when the tab, or even the browser, is closed.
+Modern web sites need to be able to synchronize data in the background, even when the tab, or even the browser, is closed.

-Native application platforms provide [APIs that enable developers to collaborate with the system to ensure low power usage and background-driven processing](http://developer.android.com/reference/android/app/AlarmManager.html#setInexactRepeating(int, long, long, android.app.PendingIntent)).

 We propose a new API which extends [Service Workers](https://github.com/slightlyoff/ServiceWorker) with a new `onsync` event.
 This is coupled with a new document-side API for registering (and unregistering) interest in `onsync`.
 Together, these APIs form the basis of a powerful new capability for rich web apps.